ocripps24/MakersBnB/README.md

 I want to be able to add a name, description and price to each space

 User story 5
 As a Listing User
 So I control tenancy dates
-I want to offer specific availability for my properties
+I want to add available dates to my listings

 User story 6
-As a Listing User
-So I control tenancy dates
-I want to add available dates to my listings

-User story 7
 As a Renting User
 So I can choose a property
 I want to see the available dates for a property

-User story 8
+User story 7
 As a Renting User
 So I can stay in a property
 I want to be able to request a property for one night

-User story 9
+User story 8
 As a Listing User
 So I can rent out a property
 I want to be able to see all and accept one user requests for a property

-User story 10
+User story 9
 As a Listing User
 So my properties can only be booked once at a time
 I want the availability status of my property to be unavailable if booked